Key Takeaways

 Likelihood of West Virginia Housing Market Crash

-Though continually rising housing prices in West Virginia may seem concerning, experts have maintained that a crash is significantly unlikely.
+Though continually rising housing prices in West Virginia may seem concerning, experts have maintained that a crash is significantly unlikely in 2-26.
 There are many reasons for this, including a healthy economy signified by low nationwide unemployment rates and the decline and stabilizing of interest rates.
 The market seems poised to continue appreciating, but it is unlikely to reach any significant or concerning threshold in the near future.

 Forecast for the U.S. Housing Market